Tim Ream: International career

 Ream with the United States at the 2019 CONCACAF Gold Cup.

 On November 11, 2010, Ream was called up to the United States men's national soccer team for the first time as part of an 18-man roster for a match against South Africa on November 17 in Cape Town.
 He made his international debut that day, starting the match and played until the 67th minute before being replaced by Nat Borchers.
 The U.S. won 1–0 with the lone goal coming from fellow Red Bull teammate Juan Agudelo.
 On January 22, 2011, he earned his second international cap against Chile in a 1–1 draw.
 He played all 90 minutes at center back.

 Ream started in their first game of the 2011 Gold Cup, a 2–0 win over Canada.
 He also started the second match against Panama, which the U.S. lost 2–1 for their first ever loss in Gold Cup group play.
 In the 34th minute, he committed a foul on Blas Pérez resulting in a penalty kick for Panama.
 The penalty was converted by Gabriel Gómez and became the match-winner.
 In the next match, against Guadeloupe, he was replaced by Eric Lichaj and did not play in the final four matches of the 2011 Gold Cup.

 After a two-year absence, Ream was again called into the U.S. national team in 2013 appearing as an unused substitute against Bosnia and Herzegovina on August 14, 2013.
 On September 3, 2014, he played his first international match in three years, playing 45 minutes in a 1–0 win over Czech Republic.

 Ream also was called up for the 2015 Gold Cup where he played all 90 minutes against the Haiti national team and helped preserve a 1–0 clean sheet.

-He scored his first international goal on May 22, 2016, in a friendly against Puerto Rico at the Juan Ramón Loubriel Stadium in Bayamón, Puerto Rico.
+On May 1, 2016, Ream was named in the 40-man preliminary squad for the Copa América Centenario held in the United States.
+On May 22, 2016, he scored his first international goal against Puerto Rico in a pre-tournament friendly at the Juan Ramón Loubriel Stadium in Bayamón, Puerto Rico.
+He was later cut from the final 23-man roster selected by coach Jürgen Klinsmann.

 Ream playing for the United States at the 2022 FIFA World Cup.

 On November 9, 2022, Ream was called up for the 2022 FIFA World Cup.
-He started all four games for the U.S. in Qatar, as the U.S. advanced to the Round of 16.
+Despite having made only one appearance during qualifying, he was selected to start the team's opening match of the tournament against Wales, making his World Cup debut at the age of 35.
+Ream retained his place in the center of defense for the following matches against England and Iran, with the U.S. recording two consecutive clean sheets for the first time since its tournament debut in 1930.
+He played the full match against the Netherlands in the Round of 16, as the U.S. was beaten 3–1 on December 3, 2022.